Multiple sources, destinations or bases

 Multiple sources are virtually merged and mirrored to all the destinations.

-Files with the same name on different sources but with different modification dates or sizes are considered a conflict, causing an error to be logged.
-If a file has identical copies on two or more sources and only one of them is modified, to avoid a conflict all the old versions on the other sources would also need to be manually replaced.
+Files on different sources with the same name but with different modification dates or sizes are considered a conflict, causing an error to be logged.

-A file on the destinations is deleted only if it is not present anymore on any of the sources.
+A file on the destinations is removed only if it is not present anymore on any of the sources.

 Two-way sync